kgemas/League-AI/README.EN.md

 // the number of games the bot will play on its own "maxGame": 8,

+// favorite champion
+"defaultChampion": "Veigar",

+// display language (if the command line on your computer can be displayed).
+List below.
+"languageBot": "VI",

 // 1 = automatic shutdown, 0 = no shutdown
 "autoShutdown": 1,